BouraouiMalek/Wazuh-Lab/README.md

 ---

-⭐ _Learning by doing — turning theory into practice.
+⭐ Learning by doing — turning theory into practice.

-## 📊 Example Detection Flow